-EWEB's INTERNAL OPERATIONS
+EWEB's Internal Operations

-EWEB has been tracking our internal GHG emissions annually since 2009, in accordance with industry standards and the World Resources Institute Greenhouse Gas Protocol.
+EWEB has been tracking our internal GHG emissions annually since 2009, in accordance with industry standards and the World Resources Institute Greenhouse Gas Protocol and The Climate Registry's General reporting Protcol.
 EWEB's Climate Change Policy (SD15) set specific GHG reduction goals for EWEB's internal operations - see box.

-While there has been variation in annual emissions due to a number of factors, EWEB has met its 2020 goal of 25% reduction in 2010 baseline emissions consistently since 2014.
+While there has been variation in annual emissions due to several factors, EWEB has met its 2020 goal of 25% reduction in 2010 baseline emissions consistently since 2014.
 In 2020, emissions dipped below the 2030 goal of 50% reduction compared to our 2010 baseline, but some of those reductions were temporary as a result of the COVID-19 pandemic and work-from home orders.
-In 2023, EWEB is pleased to report our emissions once again fell below the 2030 50% emissions reduction goal.
-In 2023, EWEB is reporting a drop of 54% compared to
+In 2024, EWEB is pleased to report our emissions once again fell below the 2030 50% emissions reduction goal.
+In